Pauan/Immutable/doc/doc.rst

     Stack pop() -> Stack

-  Returns a new Stack_ with the value at the end removed.
+  Returns a new Stack_ with the right-most value removed.

-  If the Stack_ is empty, an error is thrown.
+  This does not mutate the Stack_, it returns a new Stack_.

-  This does not modify the Stack_, it returns a new Stack_.
+  * If the Stack_ is empty, an error is thrown.

   This function runs in ``O(1)`` time.